Sponsored by CareCredit

 What to Do If You Notice Weight Loss

-If you notice your older cat losing weight, speak with your veterinarian right away and make an appointment for a health assessment.
-A thorough examination will be performed, paying close attention to your cat’s teeth and if the weight loss noted is muscle loss or overall weight loss.
+If you notice your older cat losing weight, speak with your veterinarian right away.
+A thorough exam will be performed, paying close attention to your cat’s teeth and if the weight loss noted is muscle loss or overall weight loss.

-Most veterinarians will recommend bloodwork and urine testing to evaluate how well your cat’s organs are functioning.
+Most veterinarians will recommend bloodwork and urine testing to test your cat’s organ functioning.
 This bloodwork will likely include a thyroid test.
-If these are normal, depending on what your veterinarian saw during examination, she is likely to make further recommendations, which may include X-rays to look for arthritis and to get a better look at your cat’s organs.
+If these are normal, depending on what your veterinarian saw during examination, she is likely to make further recommendations.
+These may include X-rays to look for arthritis and to get a better look at your cat’s organs.

-As you and your vet get to the bottom of your cat’s weight loss, you may start to feel stressed about covering the costs of laboratory and diagnostic services or medications your cat may need.
+As you get to the bottom of your cat’s weight loss, you may start to feel stressed about covering the costs of lab work, diagnostics, or medications your cat may need.
 Even if you have pet insurance, it may not cover everything.
 A veterinary financing option like the CareCredit credit card can be another tool in your arsenal that helps provide flexibility and peace of mind.*

 Helping Senior Cats Gain Weight

-It is very important that senior cats gain weight until they have reached (or slightly exceed) their ideal weight.
+In general, senior cats require more care.
+Senior cats need to gain weight until they reach (or slightly exceed) their ideal weight.
 Veterinarians determine ideal weight by using a chart comparing different body conditions.

 Here are some things that can help older cats gain weight: